 These cheap mics are great for vocals.
 Because of its neutral mid-range response, it will be great for electric guitars.
 For six-stringers, aim the cheap mics toward the middle of the speaker.
 Or towards the edge for essential sound.
 That’s the bass.
 Either accentuated highs or richer fuller sound can be achieved.

-It is not easy to achieve the perfect sound with an acoustic guitar.
-To capture the full resonance of an instrument, large-diaphragm condenser microphones must be placed in the correct position (generally at the 12th fret).
-This is what the Baby Bottle can do.
+It is not easy to achieve the perfect sound with a guitar.
+Large-diaphragm condenser microphones at the 12th fret capture an instrument’s full resonance.
+This is what the Bottle can do.

 Its high SPL and fast transient response give it an advantage for drums.
 The mic records drum well and are affordable.
 It can also record other acoustic instruments, which may not be as standard in a small studio.

-The presence of a middle-heavy sound is a significant advantage for saxophones; other reed instruments and flutes, as well as stringed instruments, are enormous.
+Saxophones have a big edge over other instruments because their sound is heavy in the middle.
+Other reed instruments and flutes, as well as stringed instruments, are huge.

-It seems to be a very ‘crisp’ microphone, handling transients well on percussion and acoustic guitar, for example.
+It is a very ‘crisp’, handling transients well on percussion and acoustic, for example.

-Despite the simple stand bracket, the Baby Bottle seemed very resistant to rumble and handling noises.
+Despite the simple stand bracket, the Bottle seemed very resistant to rumble and handling noises.

 The recording doesn’t have to be sound.
 You could also record interviews and dialogue for podcasts.
 It will excel in this regard.